9th8/up-to-date-real-world-haskell/19-error-handling.md

 Right ()
 ```

 Notice that no exception was thrown by the `let` statements.
-That\'s to
+That's to
-be expected due to lazy evaluation; the division by zero won\'t be
+be expected due to lazy evaluation; the division by zero won't be
 attempted until it is demanded by the attempt to print out `x`.
 Also,
 notice that there were two lines of output from `try (print y)`.
 The
 first line was produced by `print`, which displayed the digit 5 on the
 terminal.
 The second was produced by `ghci`, which is showing you that
-`print y` returned `()` and didn\'t throw an exception.
+`print y` returned `()` and didn't throw an exception.

 ### Laziness and Exception Handling

-Now that you know how `try` works, let\'s try another experiment.
-Let\'s
+Now that you know how `try` works, let's try another experiment.
+Let's
 say we want to catch the result of `try` for future evaluation, so we
 can handle the result of division.
 Perhaps we would do it like this: